CamDavidsonPilon/lifelines/docs/Examples.rst

                                  .reset_index()

-The original dataset has 432 rows, while the grouped dataset has 387 rows plus an additional ``weights`` column. ``CoxPHFitter`` has an additional parameter to specify which column is the weight column.
+The original dataset has 432 rows, while the grouped dataset has 387 rows plus an additional ``weights`` column. :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter` has an additional parameter to specify which column is the weight column.

 .. code-block:: python